 Nissan NV300 2.0-litre engines

-In November 2019, Nissan switched to a new range of 2.0-litre dCi turbodiesel engines, with only the 95hp 1.6 carrying over from the previous models.
-The new engine is bigger, but cleaner, and brings a useful bump in torque and range-topping performance:
+In November 2019, Nissan switched to a new range of 2.0-litre dCi turbodiesel engines.
+These are bigger but cleaner, and bring a useful bump in torque and range-topping performance:

 - 120hp with 320Nm of torque

 - 145hp with 350Nm of torque

 Again, a six-speed manual gearbox is fitted as standard, but new for this engine is the option of a six-speed DCT automatic gearbox on the 145hp and 170hp variants.

 We're yet to drive the new 2.0-litre motors in the NV300 as Nissan doesn't maintain much of a van press test fleet, but have sampled them in the technically identical Renault Trafic and Fiat Talento, and we're pleased to report they continue to provide excellent motivation in these vans.

 Particularly sensitive drivers may notice the additional nose weight when driving quickly on a twisty road, and they perhaps aren't quite as refined as the extremely well-developed 1.6-litre units.
 But now equipped with variable geometry turbochargers, they do offer great response and plenty of performance.

 The 145hp and auto gearbox combination is a particularly good choice - the 170hp is faster, but we'd choose to pay for the automatic instead of the extra horsepower if it's an either/or situation.
 A dual-clutch design similar to Volkswagen's DSG, this is quick to react yet smooth with its gear changes.

 - Stylish interior with surprising amout of storage